darrendanvers/exp-download/README.md

 ## Running

 If you have Docker installed, you can start this application by running `docker-compose up`.
 This will build two containers and start them.
-It will use ports 3000 and 8080.
-If you open the address [http://localhost:3000](http://localhost:3000) in your browser, it will open up a page with a link that will initiate the download.
-The URI of the download was dynamically generated.
+It will use ports 3000, 8080, and 8081.
+If you open the address [http://localhost:3000](http://localhost:3000) in your browser, it will open up a page with a couple of links that will initiate downloads.
+The URIs of the downloads were dynamically generated.

+Hit `^C` to shut the services down.

 ## Structure

-This repository contains two separate projects to build deployable artifacts.
+This repository contains three separate projects to build deployable artifacts.

 [exp-download-api](exp-download-api) contains a simple REST service that emulates generating a file for download.